-- 26. (1) Directors may undertake any services for the company that the directors decide. - (2) Directors are entitled to such remuneration as the company shall determine by ordinary resolution at a general meeting: - (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company. - (3) Subject to the bye-laws, a director's remuneration may: - (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance or gratuity, or any death, sickness or disability benefits, to or in respect of that director. - (4) Unless the company decides otherwise, the directors' remuneration accrues from day to day. - (5) Unless the company decides otherwise, directors are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested. - (6) A director appointed under article 22(6) shall not receive any remuneration as a director.
+- (a) for their services to the company as directors, and - (b) for any other service which they undertake for the company.

+(3) Subject to the bye-laws, a director's remuneration may:

+- (a) take any form, and - (b) include any arrangements in connection with the payment of a pension, allowance - or gratuity, or any death, sickness or disability benefits, to or in respect of that director.
+(4) Unless the company decides otherwise, the directors' remuneration accrues from day to day.
+(5) Unless the company decides otherwise, directors are not accountable to the company for any remuneration which they receive as directors or other officers or employees of the company's subsidiaries or of any other body corporate in which the company is interested.
+(6) A director appointed under article-bye-law 22(56) shall not receive any remuneration as a director.
+Directors' expenses 27.
+The company may pay any reasonable expenses which the directors properly incur in connection with their attendance at: - (a) meetings of directors or committees of directors, or - (b) general meetings, or - (c) separate meetings of the holders of debentures of the company. or (d) otherwise in connection with the exercise of their powers and the discharge of their responsibilities in relation to the company.
-Directors' expenses

-- 27. The company may pay any reasonable expenses which the directors properly incur in connection with their attendance at: - (a) meetings of directors or committees of directors - (b) general meetings, or - (c) separate meetings of the holders of debentures of the company - (d) otherwise in connection with the exercise of their powers and the discharge of their responsibilities in relation to the company.

 PART 3 OFFICERS

 Officers who must be directors

-- 28. (1) The directors may appoint any director to be:
+28. (1) The directors may appoint any director to be:

-- (a) the chairman, or
+(a) the chairman, or

-- (b) a deputy chairman (one or more), or
+(b) a deputy chairman (one or more), or

 - (c) the president, or

-- (d) a vice-president (one or more)
+- (d) a vice-president (one or more).

 for such period, and upon such conditions as they think fit; and any person so appointed may be removed by them.
 (2) Any person appointed under this bye-law shall be an officer of the company.

-Secretary

-29. The directors may appoint a secretary and an assistant secretary to the company for such period, for such remuneration and upon such conditions as they think fit; and any secretary so appointed may be removed by them.
+Secretary 29.
+The directors may appoint a secretary and an assistant secretary to the company for such period, for such remuneration and upon such conditions as they think fit; and any secretary so appointed may be removed by them.
 Any secretary or assistant secretary appointed under these bye-laws shall be an officer of the company.

-Secretary duties
+Secretary duties 30.
+The secretary or their delegate shall:

-- 30. The secretary shall: - (a) attend all meetings of the members, the board of directors and of committees of the directors: - (b) keep correct minutes of such meetings and of all resolutions of the directors passed in accordance with bye-law 16 (casting vote) and enter the same in proper books provided for the purpose; and - (c) perform such other duties as are prescribed by the act or these bye-laws or as shall be prescribed by the directors from time to time.

-PART 4 MANAGERS
+(a) attend all meetings of the members, of the members of a particular class, of the board of directors, and of committees of the directors, and of any class committee; (b) keep correct minutes of such meetings and of all resolutions of the directors passed in accordance with bye-law 16 (casting vote) and enter the same in proper books provided for the purpose; and (c) perform such other duties as are prescribed by the act or these bye-laws or as shall be prescribed by the directors from time to time.
+PART 4 MANAGERS The managers 31.
+Charles Taylor & Co.

-The managers

-31. Charles Taylor & Co.
 (Bermuda) or its successors in business or title shall be the managers of the company.

-Attendance at meetings

-32. The managers shall be entitled to attend all meetings of the directors and of committees of the directors and all general meetings of the company and all separate general meetings of the members of any class.

-General powers and duties
+Attendance at meetings 32.
+The managers shall be entitled to attend all meetings of the directors and of committees of the directors and all general meetings of the company and all separate general meetings of the members of any class and any class committees.
+General powers and duties 33.
+The powers, duties and discretions of the managers are: